What Are Game Improvement Irons?

 The world of golf is always evolving rapidly.
 While technological advancements have always been met with some skepticism from purists, innovation in equipment and the game of golf have always gone hand-in-hand.

-The engineering behind these clubs was always intended to help the average golfer, but now anyone can take advantage of a little bit of help and be in good company with some of the best ball strikers in the world.
+The engineering behind these clubs was always intended to help the beginner and average golfer, but now anyone can take advantage of a little bit of help and shoot lower scores.

 Return to Golf Gear Advisor Home Page